maeve70/SentimentAnalysis/README.md

 https://public.tableau.com/app/profile/lisa3690/viz/DrumpfTweets12-17-PresentDay/FrequencybySubjectMonth

-The spreadsheet does include links to the tweets, however, since a certain someone is no longer on Twitter, you cannot see them.
+The spreadsheet does include links to the tweets, however, since a certain someone is no longer on Twitter*, you cannot see them.
 And, the other two accounts have been replaced by the current Biden administration personnel.
 The csv file is a historical record of the tweets at those particular timeframes.
 The dates for this data set of tweets is 3/14/2017 - 8/10/2018.
 The csv files are in their own repo.

 I wanted to try out Vader.
 What is below is me learning how to use Vader to analyze the sentiments of the tweets.
 I'm not sure what I'll find.
 It's all a learning process & a WIP! :)

+*His account was restored and all the tweets are visible.
+Even the ones filled with misinformation and election fraud claims.
+I can't believe they're still visible.